malik-aliyev-94/payday/README.md

     }
 }
 ```
-After succesfully signing in and logined in you get a token.
-Send this token in header (Bearer token) with every request.
+After succesfully signing in and signing up you will get the token.
+Send this token in header (Bearer token) with every request in prder to authorise your requests.
 - Create new account
 ```
 mutation {